NethermindEth/juno/README.md

     - starknet_getBlockByNumber (pending)
 - [Rest API](https://gojuno.xyz/docs/features/rest) is a wrapper of the StarkNet feeder gateway, you can call the node in the same way you call the feeder gateway, same params and should return the same response.
-- [CLI](https://gojuno.xyz/docs/features/cli) for the StarkNet tools
+- [CLI](https://gojuno.xyz/docs/features/cli) for the StarkNet tools.
 - [Prometheus Metrics](https://gojuno.xyz/docs/feature/metrics).
 - [Dockerized app](https://gojuno.xyz/docs/running/docker).